Priyamvada Gopal: King's College racial profiling dispute

 In June 2018, Gopal alleged racial profiling by college porters at the gate of King's College, Cambridge.
 Gopal said that she was subjected to racial profiling and aggression by the porters and gatekeepers of King's and that porters frequently hassled non-white staff and students at the gates.
 Gopal told a journalist from The Sunday Times it "was behaviour I very much doubt a white man of middle age who identified himself as a lecturer" would have faced.
 Gopal announced that she would no longer teach at King's until there was a resolution to the problem.

 As a result of the attention the issue received, Cambridge University students came forward describing similar experiences.
 Students of English at King's also issued an open letter in support of Gopal, urging the college to offer her a "proper apology", and two other supervisors from the English department said they would refuse to teach at King's.
 King's denied that Gopal had been subject to racial profiling, and claimed that the CCTV footage of the incident revealed no wrongdoing by staff.
 Gopal said that she received hate mail following her announcement.

 In October 2018, King's issued a statement announcing that it would put in place a "clearer and simpler means of reporting incidents" and that it would review its procedures for handling complaints.
 Gopal said senior college members also conveyed their private apologies and assured her that the college was taking the problem seriously.
 Shortly afterwards, Gopal rescinded her decision to withdraw her labour from the college.

+2020 ‘White lives’ tweet

+In June 2020, Gopal tweeted, “White lives don't matter.
+As white lives” and “Abolish whiteness”, in response to a banner reading “White Lives Matter Burnley” that had been flown over a Premier League football match.

+Gopal said that her comments were directed at the concept of “whiteness”, which she described as a societal structure associated with the presumed superiority of white people, rather than at white people themselves.
+She said that by writing that white lives did not matter “as white lives”, she meant that the value of a person's life should not be derived from racial identity.

+The tweets prompted criticism and a campaign calling for Gopal to be removed from her position at the University of Cambridge.
+Gopal reported receiving abusive messages and death threats.
+The university defended the right of its academics to express lawful opinions and condemned personal attacks and abuse.

 Daily Mail false allegations against Gopal

-In November 2020, the Daily Mail issued an apology and paid £25,000 in damages to Gopal after an opinion piece by Amanda Platell published in June 2020 falsely alleged that Gopal was "attempting to incite a race war and that she supported and endorsed the subjugation and persecution of white people" based on fake Twitter posts attributed to Gopal.
+In November 2020, the Daily Mail issued an apology and paid £25,000 in damages to Gopal, after an opinion piece by Amanda Platell published in June 2020 falsely alleged that Gopal was "attempting to incite a race war and that she supported and endorsed the subjugation and persecution of white people" based on fake Twitter posts attributed to Gopal.